jonwaterschoot/simple-touch-soundscpr/README.md

 ---

-## Example patch 2 (all options of Simple Touch)
+# Example patch 2 (all options of Simple Touch)

 Larger patch with examples of how to use all Simple Touch options: faders, knobs, switches and touchpads.

-I’m actively working on this patch and will submit it to [Synthux’s Synthmas challenge](https://www.synthux.academy/events/synthmas-2023) ( january 2024) so it gets added to the pool of examples.
+I’m actively working on this patch and have submitted it to [Synthux’s Synthmas challenge](https://www.synthux.academy/events/synthmas-2023) ( january 2024) so it gets added to the pool of examples.

-- [ ]  Todo: copy this documentation into a github repo, and post link here.
+- [x]  Todo: copy this documentation into a github repo, and post link here.
+- [ ]  Edit formatting on Github
+- [ ]  Reupload readme to Github

 The delay in this patch is a slightly altered version of the file petal_test.pd found the pd2dsy examples on Github: